 The closure systems on Inline Skates vary and will often utilize more than one type of closure.
 Here is a break down of the typical types of closures:

-• Standard Lacing works just like you were tying your shoe.
+• Traditional Laces work just like you were tying your shoe.
 Since you are moving differently though a standard lacing system is accompanied by a power strap or buckle for reinforcement.

-• Ratchet Buckles originally were the only closure system but, more often than not, they are near the top of the cuff working in tandem with the laces.
+• Ratchet Straps were originally the only closure system but, more often than not, they are near the top of the cuff working in tandem with the laces.

 • Velcro Straps/Power Straps are rare on their own.
 They accompany the standard lacing system to provide additional support.
 These Straps will also help to keep your heel positioned correctly in the heel cup of the skate.

-• Power Assisted (also known as Quick Lace) is a great time saver.
+• Speed Lace System (also known as Quick Lace) is a great time saver.
 The system consists of a thin but extremely durable cable that runs up the skate boot like a standard lace.
 Your skates can be fastened quickly with a single pull to the quick lace mechanism.
 A Ratchet Buckle will often accompany a Quick Lace System.

 • BOA Lacing System is similar to a quick lace but instead of pulling on the lace there is a piece at the top of the boot that you turn to tighten.
 This makes adjustments on the fly very easy and quick.

 The kind of frames on a skate is a key factor in deciding your next pair of Inline Skates.
 This is where a better frame would equate to a higher price point.
 Here are ways to ensure that you are receiving the best frames in regards to the price of the Inline Skate.